sisterai/estate-assistant-system/README.md

 - **Swagger API Documentation:** Automatically generated API documentation for easy reference and testing.
 - **Docker:** Containerization for easy deployment and scalability.
 - **OpenAPI Specification:** An OpenAPI specification file (`openapi.yaml`) is included in the root directory.
 You can use Swagger UI or Postman to explore and test the API endpoints.
+- **Prometheus Monitoring:** Collects and visualizes metrics for performance monitoring.
+- **GitHub Actions:** CI/CD pipeline for automated testing and deployment.
 - and more...

 ### Frontend